id101010/arduino-datalogger/README.md

 ## Synopsys

 The projects aim is to create a lowcost device for measuring soil moisture and temperature.
 Such a device can be used to log soil data for long times in order to optimize the plants growth.
+The date and time functions are implemented based on a DS1307 RTC connected via I2C.
+The data are logged on a FAT16/32 formatted SD card in csv format.

 ## Hardware